Ultima VI: The False Prophet: Development

-It was one of the first major PC games directly targeted to PC systems equipped with VGA graphics and a mouse, when the big gaming computer was still the Amiga.
+It was one of the first games directly targeted to IBM PC compatibles with VGA graphics and a mouse.
 The game supported sound cards for music as well, which were not yet common when it was released.
 Other sound effects, such as the clashing of swords, magical zaps, or explosions, were still played through the PC speaker.
 The Amiga version was itself ported from the PC and due to a lack of reprogramming it was very slow and generally considered unplayable without accelerator card on a first- or second-generation Amiga.

 A port of the game for Fujitsu's FM Towns platform was made primarily for the Japanese market.
 This CD-ROM-based version included full speech in both English and Japanese.
 Remarkably, in this particular version voice acting was recorded at Origin under the direction of Martin Galway, mostly by the people the characters were based on (with Richard Garriott as Lord British, Greg Dykes as Dupre, Chuck Buche as Chuckles, etc.), though not all personnel could be reached at the time of recording, so some substitutes were used.

 The game came with a cloth map of Britannia and a Moonstone made from a black colored bit of glass.
 Slightly improved versions of the Ultima VI engine were also used for the Worlds of Ultima spin-off series.

 Origin produced a deluxe edition of Ultima VI for sale by mail order at the same $69.95 price as the retail version.
 Lord British autographed the copies, which contained an audio interview with him, game hints, and higher-quality moonstone.

 Fan-made patches and remakes exist for many Ultima games.
 This is the Nuvie engine which provides several upgrades to Ultima VI.

-The DOS version of Ultima VI may have sound and speed problems when running on modern computers and operating systems.
-However, it can run reliably in a DOSBox environment.
-Several open-source remake projects exist; Nuvie and xU4 aim to recreate the Ultima VI engine in a manner similar to the goals of Exult.